official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 within Oil-for-Food.”
 Mr Cook pointed out that the US would have to “reduce drastically” the number of holds it had placed on Iraqi contracts.

-59 Manuscript comment Kerr on Letter Gooderham to Westmacott, 5 February 2001, ‘Iraq: Policy Review:
+[^59]: Manuscript comment Kerr on Letter Gooderham to Westmacott, 5 February 2001, ‘Iraq: Policy Review:
-Foreign Secretary’s Visit’.
-60 Public hearing, 24 November 2009, page 27.
+[^60]: Public hearing, 24 November 2009, page 27.
-61 Telegram 126 Washington to FCO London, 7 February 2001, ‘Foreign Secretary’s Meeting with Colin
+[^61]: Telegram 126 Washington to FCO London, 7 February 2001, ‘Foreign Secretary’s Meeting with Colin
-Powell: Iraq’.

 210

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 107. Mr Cook stated that re-establishing inspections “should not be a test of the success of our policy, as this would require Saddam’s agreement”.